How We Do Sales

 When a lead comes in, we usually begin with a 30 minute discovery call.
 This gives us a chance to make introductions, get to know each other a bit, and discuss goals and scope.
 We always communicate clear action items afterwards, whether that’s a client sending us information to review or for us to get a proposal together.

-A typical next step is for the sales team to bring the information we gathered from our initial client meeting to our engineering team, in order for them to give an estimate on the work.
-All our estimates are given in ranges, with minimum and maximum costs, in order to give our best representation of the time and cost to complete the project.
+A typical next step is for the sales team to bring the information we gathered from our initial client meeting to our product design and engineering teams, in order for them to give an estimate on the work.
+The estimation includes figuring out what kind of team we want to put together for your project and how many weeks we’ll work on it.

 After the client has had some time to review the proposal, we continue discussing and adjusting until everyone is satisfied with the scope of the project.
 From there, we create a Statement of Work and begin the contract negotiation process.
 During this process we also review the terms of our full Services Agreement, which covers everything from the hours we work, confidentiality, ownership, payment terms, etc.